arprasto/ScavengerHuntGame/README.md

 Introduction:

-In this developer journey we will create Scavenger Hunt game based on Watson's below services:
+In this developer journey we will create Scavenger Hunt game and a Image training app based on Watson's below services:

 1. Speech To Text(STT)
 2. Text To Speech(TTS)